stuvusIT/dirty_scripts/README.md

  * stop - stop all running VMs and logout from all iSCSI devices
  * restart - do both `start` and `stop`

-If no argument is given `restart` is assumed.
+If no argument is given `start` is assumed.

 #### `disable_vms.sh`